Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 She said the person was "swept out into the water".

-Some residents may also be evacuated after huge waves crash over the road.

-The public have been warned to "stay away" as large swells crash over the road and footpaths between Breaker Bay and Owhiro.
+Five homes have been evacuated so far and the public have been warned to "stay away" as large swells crash over the road and footpaths between Breaker Bay and Owhiro Bay.

 A Fire and Emergency shift manager said firefighters were helping police with scene protection and evacuation of residents.